Get a head start on your MPP application!

 The theme of this year’s symposium was “Policy in Action: The Unintended Consequences” and featured keynote addresses from Eva Paterson of the Equal Justice Society and London Breed from the San Francisco Board of Supervisors.
 Additionally, there were interactive panels on:

 Robert Reich, GSPP's Chancellor’s Professor of Public Policy, has just been elected a Fellow of the American Academy of Arts and Sciences.
 As one of the nation's oldest learned societies, the Academy convenes leaders from the academic, business, and government sectors to address critical challenges facing our global society.
-Read more here.
+Read the full press release for more information.

 An interview with Henry Brady, dean of the Goldman School of Public Policy at the University of California, Berkeley, on the defining characteristics of the next generation of policy leaders.